nytimes/gunsales/README.md

 ### Running the script

-You can either run the script line by line in RStudio or as a whole on the command-line:
+You can either open `main.R`  in RStudio and run it line by line or run the entire script as a whole on the command-line:

 ```sh
 $ R --no-save < main.R
 ```

+The script creates the PDF plots and CSV files in the `out/` folder.

 For more explanation of what the script is doing, please read through the comments in [main.R](https://github.com/NYTimes/gun-sales/blob/master/main.R).